-On foot, by bike or by boat, along its suggestive and fascinating canals.
-By day, at sunset or in the evening, when the city shows its best side, all lit up and ready to be mirrored.
-During the summer, spring, autumn and also in winter.
-There is no reason, and period, so it is not worth visiting the beautiful capital of Denmark.
+On foot, by bike or by boat, along its evocative and fascinating canals.
+By day, at sunset, or in the evening, when the city shows its best side, all lit up and ready to mirror itself.
+During the summer, spring, autumn and, also, in winter.
+There is no reason, and period, for which it is not worth visiting the splendid Capital of Denmark.

 A cosmopolitan city, small and welcoming, where there are plenty of attractions and places to visit: the Tivoli, the Little Mermaid and much more.
 Eco-friendly city, perfect for biking.
 Green capital is gay-friendly, on a human scale.
 An ideal city to be visited with children.

 The ingredients are all there for a perfect holiday.
 Have a good trip and have fun in the beautiful capital of Denmark.

 Kastrup International Airport connects the Danish capital with numerous European and world destinations.
 The plane is, without a doubt, the most convenient and quickest way to get to Denmark.
 The airport is located on the island of Amager, just 8 kilometers from the Danish capital, and just over 24 kilometers from Malmö.
 It is one of the busiest airports in Northern Europe, with around 30 million passengers in 2016 alone.
 Info and direct connections, available on our official page.

 The best way to reach the center is the subway.
 This is a highly efficient service, which allows you to arrive in just 15 minutes.
 The stop is at the airport's T3 terminal.
 Keep in mind that all the Terminals are connected to each other by a free shuttle service.